azet/dotfiles/README.md

 # dotfiles
-bootstraps my personal environment and utilities in an OS agnostic manner.
+*bootstraps my personal environment and utilities in an OS agnostic manner.*

 currently there is built in support for Linux (Debian) and Mac OS X.

-bootstraps necessary packages depending on OS, distro and machine-type (take a look at `bootstrap.conf`). you might want to add or remove some packages. some Linux-specific debugging tools require a current 3.x Linux kernel.
+this project also bootstraps necessary packages depending on OS, distro and machine-type (take a look at `bootstrap.conf`). you might want to add or remove some packages.
+Linux-specific performance analysing and debugging tools may require a current 3.x-line Linux kernel.

 ## Bootstrapping and configuration
 1. clone in `$HOME`.